Mimi-Li-1102/625HW3/README.md

 ## Overview

 This package provides information specific to linear models.
-Its functions are similar to \`summary\`, but the information that can be extracted is slightly different.
+Its functions are similar to \`summary\`, but there are additional information, such as the confidence intervals, and the values cannot be extracted from the summary table.
+To print the table, `cat()` is required.

 -   `lm_summary` gives a summary of information for the linear model, including coefficients, residuals, and additional model information.
 The output is similar to \`summary\`.